siddharthaxroy/test/content/hiring/index.md

 Apply here: [https://jobs.rutgers.edu/postings/225184](https://jobs.rutgers.edu/postings/225184)

 We invite applications from candidates with backgrounds in environmental science, civil/environmental engineering, chemical engineering, inorganic chemistry, or related disciplines.
 The postdoc will focus on laboratory- field-, and stats/epi-based projects on metals release and isotope fingerprinting in potable water infrastructure, impacts of exposures to environmental contaminants on human health, and citizen science investigations and technological/behavioral interventions in domestic, overburdened, and international settings.
-This is a 12-month position with a starting salary, per union agreement, of $61,805 with the possibility of extension for another year contingent on satisfactory performance.
-The start date is flexible, with a preference for January 2025 or earlier.
+This is a 12-month position with a starting salary, per union agreement, of $61,805.
+The start date is flexible.

 ------

 ### PhD Position in Environmental Science or Environmental Engineering

-Deadline: December 15, 2024 (for Fall 2025 admissions)

-[Apply here](https://rutgers.ca1.qualtrics.com/jfe/form/SV_eJTxwfiSuROFca2) (interest form) and [here](https://envsci.rutgers.edu/academics/envsci_grad/how-to-apply.html) (Rutgers graduate program)
+Not currently accepting graduate students.

 General details: Subject to adequate performance, PhD students at Rutgers are guaranteed five years of funding.
 Candidates with degrees, research experience, or professional background in chemistry, environmental science/engineering, civil engineering, or related fields will receive preference.
 Please note [you will have to apply](https://envsci.rutgers.edu/academics/envsci_grad/how-to-apply.html) and be admitted into our graduate program before an assistantship offer can be made.
 Competitive assistantship.